Roger-Wu/uniswap-v2-liquidity-adder/README.md

 # Uniswap V2 Liquidity Adder

-This tool helps you add any ratio of tokens or ETH to a Uniswap pair.
+This tool allows you to add tokens or ETH to a Uniswap V2 pair in any proportion.

 ## DApp